 Since more often than not, the reason our page views are off is that Pinterest has had an update or Google has made a change.
-The best time to get new pin images out are during/after an update.
+The best time to get new pin images out is during/after an update.
 Take the time now to get new images made for at the very least your most popular posts.

 Use the current recommendations of Pinterest itself to ensure you are making the correct size.
 This can be a matter of opinion but right now shorter seems to be better.
 I am making pins that are 600 x 900 and they seem to be doing well.
 If you do make new sized images and find they are not performing well for you-you can always go back to a longer size if you find they worked better.

 Tip #8 Remove old Images

 If you have replaced older images completely you may want to remove them from your blog’s media file.
 Too many images can slow things down and as I said before a slow blog is NOT a successful blog.
 Nothing will chase a new reader away quicker than a slow loading site so make sure yours is as quick as it can be.